snipcola/Discord-Keep-Alive/README.md

 1. **Clone Project**

-   Run the following in a terminal, replace `[repository]` with the actual url:
+   Run the following in a terminal, replace `[repository]` with the git repository link:

    ```
    git clone [repository]